-You must include the SPF/DKIM parameters in your DNS settings.
+You can include the SPF/DKIM parameters in your DNS settings.
 SPF (Sender Policy Framework) is a DNS text entry which provides a list of servers that should be considered allowed to send emails for a specific domain.

 You can see both SPF and DKIM values in the “Domains” branch of the “Settings” section.